Rules for Backgammon

 • Backgammon (3 points): The opponent has cards on the bar or in the winner's home board

-In tournament play, games are often played to a certain number of points (e.g., first to 7 points).
-Many also use a doubling cube to raise the stakes during the game.
+In longer play, games are often played to a set number of points (for example, first to 7).
+Many players also use a doubling cube to raise the stakes during the game.

 Playing Without Dice